People with breast cancer may have a higher risk of developing SARS-CoV-2 infection. There are additional risks, as well.

 Overall, it is important to plan ahead and ask about the possibility of getting more medication with each refill, in order to stock up.

-Those who help care for people with breast cancer may need to stay away, to reduce the risk of spreading the virus.
+Those who help care for people with breast cancer may need to

 The American College of Surgeons recommend delaying elective surgeries during the COVID-19 outbreak.
 Doctors must weigh the benefits of surgery against the risks of hospitalizing a patient during a pandemic.